Well hello there, friend!

 And we all know about that see food diet, don’t we!

 In 2002 I went to a horse auction and came home with a walking skeleton, a severely starved and abused Standardbred that I named Lucky.
 I wasn’t sure if this old racehorse was going to live through the night.
 He stayed with me until he turned 28, when he suddenly passed away.
 I was devastated.
 Read Lucky’s story that was published in Hoof Beats magazine: Lucky Boy.
-Before I bought Lucky I already owned a gorgeous Appaloosa named Whistler who’s now 29 years old.
-You’d think he was still a young colt the way he comes flying up the hill at chow time.
-My other horse is Cajun, a 15-year-old mischievous Quarter Horse.
+Before I bought Lucky I already owned a gorgeous Appaloosa named Whistler who passed away on September 1, 2019 at age 29.
+My last horse standing is Cajun, a 16-year-old mischievous Quarter Horse.
 His mother was a PMU (pregnant mare urine) mare who lost her job after the industry shut down 70% of the farms in 2003.

 I’ve had many dogs over the years, always rescue dogs.
 I have a Black Lab named Chica who was previously owned by a 92 year old lady with Alzheimer’s Disease.
 After she went into full time care the family tried to place the dog in a new home and I brought her home.
 Chica was a little chubby wubby when I got her because the former owner forgot she’d already fed her and kept on feeding her.
 My other dog, Shadow, is a Border Collie crossed with something big that jumped the fence.
 She was picked up by the dog catcher in Yakima, Washington, a high kill shelter, and I saw her on Petfinder, and knew this beautiful girl must come home with me.
 My dogs love car rides and going on adventures with me.